Elizabeth Prelogar: Solicitor general

 On August 10, 2021, President Biden nominated Prelogar to the office of solicitor general.
 Her nomination was sent to the Senate that same day.
 Her nomination was referred to the Senate Judiciary Committee, which approved it by a vote of 13–9.
 She was prevented from serving while the nomination was before the Senate as a result of the terms of the Federal Vacancies Reform Act of 1998.

 On October 28, 2021, the Senate confirmed Prelogar as solicitor general by a vote of 53–36, making her the second woman to hold the position after Elena Kagan, who later became a Supreme Court Justice.
 She was sworn into office later on that day.

+Post-government career

 On January 20, 2025, her term ended with the re-election of President Trump.
 Prelogar then taught a course on "changing paradigms in the Supreme Court" at Harvard Law School in the spring semester.

-In summer 2025, she rejoined Cooley LLP.
+In the summer of 2025, she left Harvard and returned to Cooley LLP to lead their Supreme Court and appellate practice group.
+At Cooley, Prelogar represented the Coalition for Prediction Markets, a lobbying group representing several cryptocurrency and prediction market companies.
+In June 2026, she submitted a brief on behalf of the Coalition for Prediction Markets in the Court of Appeals for the Sixth Circuit case Kalshi v.
+Orgel arguing that states lack the authority to regulate prediction markets as a form of sports gambling.

 Personal life

 She married Brandon Prelogar in 2008, and they have two sons together.
-Prelogar was Miss Idaho Teen USA in 1998, Miss Idaho USA in 2001, and Miss Idaho in 2004.
 Prelogar donated to the Barack Obama 2012 presidential campaign and Hillary Clinton 2016 presidential campaign.